V/H/S/Beyond: "Fur Babies"

-An animal rights activist group—Stuart, Angela, Miles, Pat, and Christina—decide to investigate the house of a woman named Becky, who runs a supposed dog daycare center and keeps taxidermies of her past dogs.
-Stuart and Angela are sent to Becky's house and she explains that the reason she keeps taxidermies is because she does not have the heart to bury her dogs.
-They noticed that one of the taxidermy dogs, Gary, is missing, and Becky explains that she has something planned for him, as he died defending Becky from a robber.
+An animal rights activist group—Stuart, Angela, Miles, Pat, and Christina—investigate the house of Becky, a woman who runs a supposed dog daycare center and keeps taxidermies of her past dogs.
+Becky explains to Stuart and Angela that she keeps them because she does not have the heart to bury her dogs.
+They notice that one of the taxidermied dogs, Gary, is missing, and Becky explains that she has something planned for him, as he died defending Becky from a robber.

-Stuart and Angela then meet Becky's brother Bo, who takes them to the basement where Becky reveals that other people have come asking her questions.
-She then captures Stuart and Angela to surgically turn them into half-human, half-dog hybrids, the same fate as her other victims.
+Becky takes Stuart and Angela to the basement.
+Becky states that other people asked her questions and her brother Bo captures Stuart and Angela to turn them into half-human, half-dog hybrids surgically.
 Miles, Pat, and Christina break into the house, but are caught by Becky, who unleashes two other hybrids, Gary and Abraham, to maul them to death.

 Later, a porch pirate attempts to steal packages from Becky's front door, only to be killed by "Gary" as the footage ends.

 "Abduction/Adduction" — Fourth interlude

 Horowitz explains that, during the Cold War, the public saw aliens as "invaders" due to the popularity of Orson Welles' radio drama The War of the Worlds, which caused mass hysteria.
-Pueringer and Gorski then talk about their Boston Dynamics parody videos, which featured robots being abused by humans.

-These videos were so convincing that people sent death threats to Boston Dynamics, thinking that it was real.
+Pueringer and Gorski then talk about their Boston Dynamics parody videos, which featured robots being abused by humans that were so convincing that people sent death threats to Boston Dynamics.
 Horowitz talks about how, even when something is debunked, some believers will not be dissuaded.